rjrpaz/rss2t/README.md

 # python-project-template

-This is a template for new python projects according to some best practices and recommendation from different sources:
+This is a template for new python projects according to best practices and recommendation from different sources:

+- *.gitignore* is proposed from GitHub for python projects
+- *LICENSE.md* is proposed from GitHub for MIT license
 - Introducing "Dead Simple Python": [https://dev.to/codemouse92/introducing-dead-simple-python-563o](https://dev.to/codemouse92/introducing-dead-simple-python-563o)

 This are the main aspect to be considered according to best practices.